4 Structuring analytics projects

 - What methods do I plan on applying to this data?

-When you prepare your data, always ask if this is this something that will have to be repeated.
+Furthermore, you’ll want to think about how you are prepping your data.
+Is this something that will have to be repeated?
 I recommend prepping your data with code.
 For some reason, you always need to repeat projects.
 Documenting your ETL work is crucial.
-I start with SQL and push it to the point where it doesn’t make sense.
+I tend to start with SQL and push it to the point where it doesn’t make sense.
 I don’t duplicate information in SQL.
 For instance, I won’t dummy-code the data set in SQL.
 I will leave that for the analysis phase.
-This is more of a judgment call.
-You have to think about where you can do this the most efficiently.
-Specific methods such as Latent Class Regression only accept discrete data, and how you transform numerical data into discrete data can impact your results.
+Certain methods such as Latent Class Regression only accept discrete data.
+How you turn numerical data into discrete data will impact your results.

 4.3.2.1 Selecting the appropriate technique for analyzing your data

 Gone are the days of an expert having to use sound judgment to select the appropriate method for processing data.
 Hardware and software advances have removed a resource constraint that has delayed the analytics revolution that began in the early 2000s.
 The future is now.
-In the past, a researcher may have had to purchase time on a main-frame39 (you may not even know what that term means) and therefore needed to have a good idea of what technique they would want to leverage to solve the problem.
+In the past a researcher may have to purchase time on a main-frame and therefore needed to have a good idea of what technique they would want to leverage to solve the problem.
 Analysts in these modern times can afford to be lazy.
-Modern analysts only have a few considerations regarding how they approach a problem.
+The modern analyst really only has a few considerations in terms of how they need to approach a problem.
 See figure 4.4.

 I am exaggerating a little here.
-Many of these techniques require high rigor to validate the results.
+Many of these techniques require a high degree of rigor to validate the results.
 However, you have it much easier than analysts from twenty years ago.
 The surplus of methods has become a problem in and of itself.
-Additionally, it is easy to get into a rut.
-For instance, I like deep learning so I will use it for every problem I face.
-If all I want to use is a hammer, I will use it to fix everything.
-It’s a variation of something we have already discussed, and it might warrant being repeated.
-Sometimes a wrench will make your life easier even if the hammer will work.
+Additionally, it is easy to get in a rut.
+For instance, I like deep learning.
+I am going to use it for every problem.
+If all I have is a hammer I will use it to fix everything.
+Sometimes you need a wrench.
+Keep that in mind.

 4.3.3 Processing your data

 Begin by looking for the simplest solution first.
 Stingy, parsimonious models tend to be the most forgiving and friendly.
 Always look for the simplest solution.
-This is especially important for interpretability but also for durability.
-More straightforward solutions are more elegant and easier to deal with.
-Always approach processing in an intelligent, procedural way.
+This is especially important for interpretability, but also for durability.
+Simpler solutions tend to be more elegant and are just easier to deal with.
+However, you need to approach processing in an intelligent, procedural way.
 Let’s illustrate this with a brief example:

-How could you approach this problem once you have gathered the cleaned data?
-This is a classification problem related to lead scoring.
+How could you approach this problem once you have gathered and cleaned data that might be relevant?
+This sounds like a classification problem related to lead scoring.
 While OLS regression tends to be the best place to start and the gold standard for estimating numerical values, Logistic regression tends to be the best place to begin when trying to estimate classes.
-There are even particular forms, such as “multinominal logistic regression” (Ripley 2022), that can estimate several classes, not just binary classes.
+There are even special forms such as “multinominal logistic regression” (Ripley 2022) that can estimate several classes, not just binary classes.
+Logistic regression, like OLS regression are such good places to begin because of interpretability.
+They are much easier to understand than black-box methods such as Deep Learning.

-Over time you’ll learn that specific techniques work better for particular problems.
+Over time you’ll learn that specific techniques tend to work better for specific problems.
 Techniques may also provide almost identical results.
-For example, I’ve found that random forests and gradient boosting deliver similar results.
-While less interpretable, they don’t require as much rigor as regression.
-Regression forces you to consider many issues, such as Heteroskedacity, Multicolinearity, and Autocorrelation.
-I always like to use multiple techniques and then compare the results.
+I’ve found that random forests and gradient boosting both tend to provide similar results.
+While they are less interpretable, they also don’t require as much rigor as regression.
+Regression forces you to think about all kinds of things like Heteroskedacity, Multicolinearity, Autocorrelation, etc. I always like to use multiple techniques and then compare the results.
 Getting more support for a conclusion is always a good thing.
-Unless you are dealing with vast amounts of data, there will be little penalty for taking this route.
-These tools make it easy.
+Unless you are dealing with huge amounts of data, there likely won’t be much of a penalty for taking this route.
+Also, as we have seen the tools make it easy.

-Keep in mind how results are deployed.
-Regression is represented by a mathematical formula.
-That means that results can be computed almost instantly, and the model won’t change.
-Deep learning algorithms can be adaptive and produce unexpected results if not monitored.
-Many examples of chat-bots developing racist 40 behaviors.
-Stick to the most straightforward solution unless you need higher degrees of precision or deployment requires a specific approach.
-Don’t fall into the rut of “I have a problem; let’s bludgeon it with Deep Learning.”
+One more thing to keep in mind is how results are deployed.
+Regression is represented by a mathmatical formula.
+That means that results can be computed almost instantly and the model won’t change.
+Deep learning algorithms can be adaptive and can produce unexpected results if they aren’t monitored.
+There are lots of examples of chat-bots developing racist 31 behaviors.
+Stick to the simplest solution unless you need higher degrees of precision or deployment requires a specific approach.
+Don’t fall into the rut of “I have a problem, let’s bludgeon it with Deep Learning.”

 4.4 Evaluating your results

 Evaluating results can be the best or the worst part of a project.
 Did you discover a solution?
 Regardless of whether you solved your problem, this stage of the process will give you some great information.
-If you don’t find a solution may tell you there isn’t a solution in the data.
+Not finding a solution may tell you that there isn’t a solution in the data.
 It may also indicate that the problem is more nuanced and needs more sophisticated thought.
-Let’s examine an example.
+Let’s consider an example.

-A marketing manager wants to understand if outreach efforts impact season ticket retention.
+A marketing manager wants to understand if outreach efforts are having an impact on season ticket holder retention.

-You collect data from the CRM system, such as the number of calls and emails, attendance regarding non-sport events, etc. You use this data to attempt to estimate the probability that season ticket holders will or will not renew their tickets.
-Unfortunately, outreach appears irrelevant (results are insignificant to the model).
-You also discover that ticket usage and tenure are the only variables that appear significant (ignoring macro factors such as the economy and team performance).
-Does this mean that we shouldn’t call or email clients?
-Of course not, but it does mean we may need to examine how we incentive our client representatives more closely.
-We also need to be careful about communicating this type of result.
-We’ll discuss this in the next section.
+You collect data from the CRM system such as the number of calls and emails, attendance regarding non-sport events, etc. You use this data to attempt to estimate a probability that season ticket holders will or will not renew tickets and find that outreach appears irrelevant (results are insignificant to the model).
+You find that ticket usage and tenure are the only variables that tend to matter (ignoring macro factors such as the economy and team performance).
+Does this mean that we shouldn’t call or email or clients?
+Of course not, but it does mean that we may need to take a closer look at how we incentive or client representatives.
+We also need to be careful about how we communicate this type of result.
+We’ll discuss this a little in the next section.

-Evaluating your results is an exercise that requires some technical rigor and domain knowledge.
-You don’t have to find a solution but should always learn something.
+Evaluating your results is an exercise that requires some technical rigor and some domain knowledge.
+You don’t have to find a solution, but you should always learn something.
 Think carefully about how you approach this component of modeling your data.
-This is the second most time-consuming component of the project, and it has the most significant influence on whether the project will succeed or fail.
+This is the second most time-consuming component of the project and it has the biggest influence on whether the project will be a success or a failure.

 4.5 Communicating the results

-Getting your research into the hands of Executives or Managers that need to understand the problem and potential solution is more complicated than it sounds.
+Getting your research in the hands of Executives or Managers that need to understand the problem and potential solutions is more difficult than it sounds.
 Communicating the results of a project that may require more esoteric techniques is an art.
-Every large management consulting firm has frameworks around problem-solving and framing the results.
+You can also find myriad examples.
+Every large management consulting firm has frameworks around framing problems and by extension framing the results.
 You can often borrow from these folks.
-Remember that results can be complex or involve difficult concepts, and it isn’t always easy to ELI5 45.
-As your credibility grows or an organization matures, this process becomes more manageable.
-Exorcising that bias may be impossible if your colleagues suffer from confirmation bias.
+Keep in mind that results can be complex or involve difficult concepts and it isn’t always easy to ELI5 36.
+As your credibility grows or as an organization matures, this process becomes easier.
+If your colleagues suffer from confirmation bias, exorcising that bias may be impossible.
 This is incredibly important to understand.

 “We often use reasoning not to find truth but to invent arguments to support our deep and intuitive beliefs.”